Bird Man's AT Journal

 My most interesting and exciting experience so far has been a close encounter with a rather large timber rattlesnake just before leaving Georgia.
 I probably was fortunate that it saw me first and coiled and rattled.
 It was about 4 or 5 feet off the trail and perhaps 15 feet away.
 Once the initial burst of adrenalin subsided I took out the camera and moved in to about 8 feet for a photo then very carefully and quietly walked past assuring the snake that I had now intention of doing it any harm.
 It was about as big around as my wrist in the middle and perhaps 6 or 7 feet long.
 Quite a site.
 In talking to several people later that day who were well acquainted with the Georgia mountains, I discovered that such meetings are extremely rare.
 I consider myself fortunate to have had an opportunity to see this snake in it's natural environment.
 Can't wait to see the photo.

-I'll have access to a computer again.
-No need to reply to this email
+Don't know when I'll have access to a computer again.
+No need to reply to this email though you are

 My love and best wished to all - sorry for any duplication of this message.
 Some of you may be listed seperately and also as members of sub lists and so get a couple of copies.